 Children are supported in a variety of ways:

 • One to one adult support in the classroom

 • Adult support in small groups in the classroom

-• 1 to 1 adult led interventions
+• One to one adult led interventions

 • Small group interventions (eg ELSA friendship group or therapeutic story writing.